You are here: NTLawHbk » NTLawHandbook » Building

 Master Builders is an industry association for developers, builders and contractors and offers various standard form contracts.
 Master Builders also provides information regarding insurance, training and dispute resolution.

-Tel: 08 8922 9666
+Phone: 08 8922 9666

 Email: info@mbant.com.au

-Website: http://www.mbant.com.au/
+Website: https://www.mbant.com.au

-Master Builders Fidelity Fund
+Fidelity Fund NT

-Tel: 08 8922 9680
+Phone: 08 8922 9680

 Email: fidelityfund@mbant.com.au

-Website: http://www.fidelityfundnt.com.au/
+Website: https://www.fidelityfundnt.com.au/

 Australian Institute of Architects (AIA)